NateEag/how-i-code/drafts/hiring.rst

 Hiring
 ======

-Finding team members is brutally difficult.
+Finding good team members is brutally difficult.

 The goal is simple, but the devil and all his minions are in the details.